Fresh Milled Flour Bread Recipe (Perfect Sandwich Loaf!)

 Develop a dough-IQ.

 This is going to sound a little funny, but over time, you will develop what I call a dough-IQ.
-You will instinctively know what your dough should look like and feel like, before it’s ready to rise.
+You will instinctively know what your dough should look like and feel like, before it’s ready for the first rise.

 You will be able to adjust your recipe according to the weather and whatever else your dough might need that particular day.